gosh-sh/gosh-proposer/README.md

 There are 2 complex services: `deposit` and `withdrawal`.

 Deposit service checks `deposit` function calls of ELock and creates similar transfers in GOSH.
-This service sends ETH blocks to GOSH and for sync should be run often (once in a minute or even more often, in example this time is `30 sec`).
+This service sends ETH blocks to GOSH and for sync should be run often (once in a minute or even more often, in example this time is `60 sec`).

+`deposit-proposal-checker` needs validator keys for voting but keys are stored in inconvenient way, so we have a Python script that extracts keys and runs this program.

 Withdrawal flow can be triggered less often to save ETH operational balance.
 In example this flow is called once in `1 hour`.
 Fixed time interval can be changed to interactive by querying amount of withdrawals (see paragraph 3 of the